-The long answer goes like this: Samples for TEM observation are placed in a high vacuum chamber causing any water present in the sample to evaporate.
-Silver ions in a solution cannot exist without water, so when the water is evaporated the silver ions (cations) must combine with an available anion to form a silver compound.
-The metal cations can only exist in the presence of water or some other solvent, however, the water or other solvent cannot remain part of the sample when subjected to high vacuum.
+The long answer goes like this: Samples for TEM observation are placed in a high vacuum chamber, causing any water present in the sample to evaporate.
+Silver ions in a solution cannot exist without water, so when the water is evaporated, the silver ions (cations) must combine with an available anion to form a silver compound.
+The metal cations can only exist in the presence of water or some other solvent.
+However, the water or other solvent cannot remain part of the sample when subjected to a high vacuum.

 The predominant anion present in a silver colloid solutions is hydroxide.
 The compound thus formed is silver hydroxide.
 Silver hydroxide is unstable and reduces to silver oxide and hydrogen.
 The final compound that remains is silver oxide.

 This process begins as a single silver ion is forced to combine with a single anion forming a single crystal of the compound.
 The crystal has no ionic charge and therefore no repulsive force.
 The lack of repulsion causes the crystals to be attracted to each other by van der Waals’ force of attraction, which causes them to aggregate and form small particles of the compound.
 The particles can only grown larger while there is still some small amount of water present to facilitate the mobility of the particle.

 Therefore the particle growth is limited by the reduced mobility of the crystals as the water evaporates.
 Typically, the particles of silver oxide will grow to a diameter of 1 – 3 nanometers.
 Because the number of silver oxide particles is far greater than the number of silver colloid particles, it is these particles of silver oxide which predominate in TEM images made of ionic silver solutions.

 What Is The Ratio Of Silver Oxide (Ag2O) Particles To Silver Particles (Ag) In TEM Images?